valencik/mastersAPSC/documents/thesis/thesis.md

 This requirement is discussed further in the [Data Representation](#data-representation) section.

 %- NSR EXCHANGE format discussion
-An example of the raw data for a single paper can be seen in snippet \ref{rawNSRentry}.
+An example of the raw data for a single paper can be seen in Snippet \ref{blk:rawNSRentry}.
 The NSR has 9 possible types of fields which are shown in Table @tbl:NSRidentifiers.
 Each entry can only have one of each field type except for `<KEYWORDS>` and `<SELECTRS>` which exist as a pair and an entry can have multiple pairs of them.